wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ## Managing an AWS Integration

 From the page of the integration you select, you can add an AWS integration, enable and disable it, and delete an AWS integration.
-You can also add and manage AWS integrations by using the Wavefront REST API.
+You can also add and [manage AWS integrations by using the Wavefront REST API](integrations_aws_overview_API.html).

-### Use the GUI to Add an AWS Integration
+### Add an AWS Integration

-You can add an AWS integration by using the Wavefront GUI.

 1. Log in to your Wavefront cluster and click **Integrations** on the taskbar.
 1. In the Featured section, click the **Amazon Web Services** tile.
 1. Click the **Setup** tab.
 1. Click **Set Up Amazon Integration** and click **Add Integration**.
-1. Follow the instructions in the right panel to give Wavefront read-only access to your Amazon account.
+1. Click **How to get Role ARN** and follow the instructions on the right to give Wavefront read-only access to your Amazon account.
 1. Configure the integration properties:
      - **Name** - Name to identify the integration.
      - **Role ARN** - Role ARN from Amazon account.